 With metaphorical affordances, you can design interfaces that feel more natural and intuitive to users, making it easier for them to complete complex tasks.

-These affordances rely on the user’s knowledge of common patterns in UI design.
+Pattern affordances rely on the user’s knowledge of common patterns in UI design.

 For example, the navigation menu on a website usually follows a pattern that users are familiar with.
-Also, users can recognize the logo at the top left of a webpage as a way to navigate to the homepage.
+Also, users can recognize the logo at the top left of a webpage as a way to navigate to the homepage:

 By using patterns, you can provide mental shortcuts for users, eliminating the need to memorize.